allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 function getMilestoneStatus(address _recipientId, uint256 _milestoneId) external view returns (enum IStrategy.RecipientStatus)
 ```

-Get the status of the milestone of an recipient
+Get the status of the milestone of an recipient.

 *This is used to check the status of the milestone of an recipient and is strategy specific*